North Carolina Furniture Appraisal Photo Checklist

 Use FAIR match when you need help deciding whether the file belongs with a North Carolina local appraiser, furniture specialist, decorative arts specialist, or broader personal property appraiser.

 Can antique furniture appraisals be done online in North Carolina?
-Some North Carolina furniture assignments can begin online with strong photos, dimensions, labels, construction details, condition images, and records.
+Some furniture assignments can begin online with strong photos, dimensions, labels, construction details, condition images, and records.
 In-person inspection is safer for large, fragile, high-value, condition-sensitive, or attribution-sensitive pieces.

 Should I use a Charlotte, Raleigh, Durham, Asheville, Greensboro, or Wilmington appraiser?
 Use the closest North Carolina city route when inspection logistics, estate access, large furniture, fragile handling, or stakeholder timing drives the assignment.
 Widen statewide or beyond North Carolina when attribution, maker, period, restoration, provenance, or market tier is the central risk.

 Can one North Carolina appraiser handle furniture and the rest of an estate?
 Sometimes.
-A North Carolina personal property or antiques appraiser may fit estate inventory and triage, but high-value antique furniture, designer furniture, decorative arts, silver, rugs, books, jewelry, art, or unusual collectibles may need specialist review or a hybrid appraisal path.
+A personal property or antiques appraiser may fit estate inventory and triage, but high-value antique furniture, designer furniture, decorative arts, silver, rugs, books, jewelry, art, or unusual collectibles may need specialist review or a hybrid path.